Chino XL: Other record deals and recordings

-On June 15, 2013, Shanghai :30 Entertainment booked a show with Chino XL for him to play alongside local, on-the-rise hip hop artists.

-In 2014, he formed a hip hop supergroup along with rappers Vakill, Copywrite, Tame One and producer Stu Bangas called Verse 48.
-They started working on an EP.

 In 2015, he was featured on UK singer/rapper RKZ's single 'They Don't Know Nothing'.

 In late 2019, Freemusicempire wrote that Chino XL is "The greatest name-checker in rap history" Dan-O wrote "Chino XL has a career full of jaw dropping name drops that don't benefit him at all.
 In 1996 he was clowning OJ Simpson, in 2012 he was making fun of Muhammed Ali's brain stem.
 If you are going to drop the name of someone important do 2 things for me A.) don't walk it back and apologize B.) make it heinous.
 Do it out of an unparalleled fearlessness.
 Shake the world up so the people who feel safe don't anymore….and when the consequences come take them like a seasoned criminal takes a sentence.
 Or don't do it at all."

+2020–2024

 In December 2020, he released a joint extended play "Chino vs. Balt" with Balt Getty, under Purplehaus Records.
+The project included three music videos.

 In 2022, it was reported he was working on a new album, which would include a collaboration with R.A. the Rugged Man.

 In 2023, Chino XL reunited with Stu Bangas to release the LP God’s Carpenter, a 12-song album featuring Vinnie Paz on the single "Murder Rhyme Kill".
 Additional singles included "AMBImonsterous" and the title track "God’s Carpenter".

-Shortly before his death, he, along with KXNG Crooked, Canibus and La the Darkman, contributed to Rakim's album G.O.Ds NETWORK: REB7RTH on the song "Pendulum Swing", an album that - according to Ra's manager, was not authorized by the revered rapper.
+Shortly before his death, he contributed to the song "Pendulum Swing", from an album called G.O.Ds NETWORK: REB7RTH, assembled using production and verses licensed from Rakim.